OpenOCL/openocl.github.io/_api/ocl_system_eq_handler.md

 ---
-name: OclSystemEqHandler
+name: ocl.DaeHandler
+title: ocl.DaeHandler
-description: The system equations handler allows to specify the system equations which can be of ODE and DAE type.
+description: The differential equations handler allows to specify the system equations which can be of ODE and DAE type.
 methods:
   - content: "Adds a differential equation to the system.
 Note that for every state variable defined in the variables function, a differential equation must be specified."
     name: "setODE"